theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/google-cloud-storage.md

 **Connect**<br>
 Click **[Connect]** to establish a connection with the storage account.
-Choose your Google account and grant access to Xtract Universal in all required windows.

 #### Bucket
 The "Bucket" subsection can only be filled after a connection to the storage account has been established.<br>